Is your data protection policy ready post Brexit?

 To avoid data being subject to a foreign legal framework that is less protective than the GDPR, the transfer of personal data outside the EU is prohibited in principle.

-From 1st January 2021, the United Kingdom will be considered as a “third country” to the European Union.
-This means that any data transfer from a EU Member State to the UK will constitute a “cross-border flow” whose lawfulness will have to be assessed in the light of Articles 44 to 49 of the GDPR.
+Since 1st January 2021, the United Kingdom is considered as a “third country” to the European Union.
+This means that any data transfer from a EU Member State to the UK will constitute a “cross-border flow” whose lawfulness has to be assessed in the light of Articles 44 to 49 of the GDPR.

 According to Article 45 of the GDPR, data transfers to third countries can take place when the European Commission adopts a so-called “adequacy decision” by which it establishes that the data recipient country provides data protection safeguards which are “essentially equivalent” to those of the GDPR.

-At the moment, no such adequacy decision has been adopted by the European Commission for the UK.
+A first adequacy decision had been adopted by the European Commission for the UK.

 In 2010, the European Commission adopted two decisions to which was annexed standard contractual clauses (“SCCs”) for the transfer of personal data.